 - 58.2% who felt susceptible made dental visits whereas 41.9% who did not feel susceptible made dental visits.
 This finding was statistically significant, p* (X2 = 5.18) < .05.

-- 47.5% who perceived benefits of dental visits, made dental visits whereas 44.6% who did not perceive benefits of dental visits made dental visits.
+- 47.5% who perceived the benefits of dental visits, made dental visits whereas 44.6% who did not perceive the benefits of dental visits made dental visits.
 However, this finding was not statistically significant.

 Questions they used.

 The question they used to assess perceived susceptibility was, “how likely do you think that your worst dental problem or such a problem will happen to you again?
 The responses were likely and unlikely.

 However, it is important to note here that they used open-ended questions during the first phase and close-ended questions during the second phase.

 As summarized by Rosenstock, Kegeles found when both perceived susceptibility and perceived benefits exist together, more participants took action than those beliefs considered separately.